 3. Involve the boss.

-A program that does not involve the C-suite will fail, because management will fill the time with other issues that preclude the mentorship program from having a full effect.
+If you start a mentorship program that does not involve the C-suite, it will fail.
+Management will fill the time with other issues that preclude the mentorship program from having a full effect.

 Senior management should be heavily involved in setting guidelines, actions and goals for the program.
 The more buy-in, the more support.
-Ideally, you want executives to also participate as mentors, but because they typically have less available time, a good alternative is to have them host small group sessions.
-This way, too, the protégés can benefit from their wisdom and insight without the tinge of favoritism that could otherwise arise.
+Ideally, executives will also participate as mentors, but because they typically have less available time, a good alternative is to have them host small group sessions.
+This way, the protégés can benefit from their wisdom and insight without the tinge of favoritism that could otherwise arise.